 - Bitcoin’s share of total crypto market cap has shrunk to 44% from 70% in early January.

 - Altcoins (other than Ethereum) have continued growing market cap at a faster pace than BTC and ETH.

 Bitcoin in the Short Term

 Since our initiation of Crypto coverage in March, Bitcoin hasn’t done much (price-wise) besides moving violently sideways (the last 24h have been strong evidence of that).
-This has led to some frustration for short-term-oriented holders, especially given Bitcoin’s track record of 213% CAGR over the last decade (this implies, on average, tripling every three years).
+This has led to some frustration for short-term-oriented holders, especially given Bitcoin’s track record of 213% CAGR over the last decade.

 The big announcements of companies swapping cash reserves for Bitcoin reserves eased in recent months and well-known investors became less enthusiastic about speaking bullishly of Bitcoin on CNBC.
 Is the big move done?